goreleaser/goreleaser/docs/100-nfpm.md

     "scripts/etc/init.d/": "/etc/init.d"
 ```

-Note that GoReleaser will not install `fpm` or any of its dependencies for you.
+Note that GoReleaser will not install `fpm`, `rpmbuild` or any of their
+dependencies for you. `nfpm` is used as a lib, so it is included in
+GoReleaser binaries, but you still need to install `rpmbuild` to generate
+RPM packages.